Matthew 4:19: Fishers of men

-As such a famous verse it has appeared a number of times in art and culture.
-Among literary works that reference the verse are Chaucer's "Summoner's Tale", Byron's Don Juan, Tennyson's Harold, Joyce's A Portrait of the Artist as a Young Man, and G.K.
-Chesterton's "The Innocence of Father Brown."

 Commentary from the Church Fathers

 Glossa Ordinaria: Follow me, not so much with your feet as in your hearts and your life.

 Pseudo-Chrysostom: Fishers of men, that is, teachers, that with the net of God's word you may catch men out of this world of storm and danger, in which men do not walk but are rather borne along, the Devil by pleasure drawing them into sin where men devour one another as the stronger fishes do the weaker, withdrawn from hence they may live upon the land, being made members of Christ's body.

+Literary usage

+The words of this famous verse have appeared a number of times in art and culture.
+Literary works which refer to the verse include Geoffrey Chaucer's "Summoner's Tale", Byron's Don Juan, Tennyson's Harold, Joyce's A Portrait of the Artist as a Young Man, and G.K.
+Chesterton's "The Innocence of Father Brown".